Veronica (singer): Career

+She was part of the 2005 reading of Lin Manuel Miranda’s 2008 Broadway hit In The Heights, playing the role of Vanessa García.

 She moved away from New York and the club music scene for a few years.
 During these years, she pursued her love for musical theater and was given the opportunity to portray slain Tejano singer Selena in a travelling production about her life and times.
 The production, titled Selena Forever traveled to numerous cities with a large Mexican-American population for over a year.
 Shortly after the successful run of the production, she decided to return to New York and start a family and return to her love of music.
 In 2004, Veronica recorded a song with rapper Triple Seis titled "Krazy".
 The song was featured on Triple Seis' debut album Time'll Tell.
 After a brief hiatus, Veronica returned in 2006, with music producer Tim Rex on her first dance single in over five years, "Relentless...Just a Game".
 She can be seen in the 2007 film The Singer where she plays Héctor Lavoe's mother in his younger years.

 In 2021, Veronica recorded the song "Out of My Dreams" for the film adaptation of the Jonathan Larson musical Tick, Tick...Boom!